VitroidFPV/vitroidfpv.com/modules/buildLists/5inchBeginner/18-05-2022-flight-controllers-diatone-app-f722-mini-mk1.md

 ---
 Category: Flight Controllers
 color: orange
-title: Diatone APP F722 Mini MK1
+title: Diatone APP F722 MK1
 link: https://www.diatone.us/collections/app-fc/products/mb-f722app-mk1-fc
 text: Coming with WiFi for wireless configuration from your phone, it's a great FC if you want quick access to your settings on the fly (lol), but it loses